apartmentlines/transcription-pipeline/README.md

 ## Usage

-The `transcription_pipeline` can be run as a command-line script or integrated into other Python applications.
+Can be run as a command-line script or integrated into other Python applications.

 ### Command-Line Usage

-Run the pipeline by executing the `main.py` script:
+Run the pipeline by executing the `transcription-processor` script:

 ```bash
 transcription-processor [OPTIONS]